 Note.
 Requested as part of the PCI-RR submissions

-Revisiting mental accounting classic paradigms: Replication of the experiments reviewed in Thaler (1999)
+Revisiting mental accounting classic paradigms: Replication of the problems reviewed in Thaler (1999)

 Background

 Mental accounting is an internal control system that individuals use to evaluate, manage and monitor their financial activities (Thaler, 1999).
 By utilizing this set of cognitive operations, people aim to simplify their financial decision-making process.
 As mental accounting violates fundamental neo-classical economic principles and can influence consumer choice, Thaler (1999) reviewed a decade of relevant research to summarize and to emphasize the importance of the topic.